leodude77/docs/docs/self/ruby.md

 class_attribute (RoR specific) (Children do not inherit the value, ie changing at child object will not change the parent value) class_attribute :klass_atr

-modules are usally just specifying and using methods at varying levels in the app (basically sharing throughout)
+modules are usually just specifying and using methods at varying levels in the app (basically sharing throughout)

 self keyword used within a method, refers to the object which called the method self in a module is used to directly use the method without mixing it in(include, extend..)